davido1692/OpenTelemetryProject/README.md

 - Helm for Kubernetes deployments
 - CI/CD with Jenkins (build → push → deploy)

+Important: This project does not provision ECR via Terraform.
+You must manually create the ECR repository in AWS before building and pushing container images.

 This project mirrors real production constraints, failures, and fixes.

 ---